python/devguide/garbage_collector.rst

 Apart from this object structure, the type object for objects supporting garbage collection must include the ``Py_TPFLAGS_HAVE_GC`` in its ``tp_flags`` slot and provide an implementation of the ``tp_traverse`` handler.
-Unless it can be proven that the objects cannot form reference cycles with only objects of its type or if the type is immutable, a ``tp_clear`` implementation must also be provided.
+Unless it can be proven that the objects cannot form reference cycles with only objects of its type or unless the type is immutable, a ``tp_clear`` implementation must also be provided.

 Identifiying reference cycles